Lvsportsbiz.com Roundup: A's, Aces, F1 Grand Prix Plaza, Raiders, UNLV football and even table tennis and women's bowling - ExBulletin

 Baldwin, a four-year-old letterman who earned the second team All-MW as a senior, chose to close a deal with the Green Bay Packers after the design.

-Plus, former Unlv-attacking Lineman Tiger Shanks, on Tuesday evening the programs with the highest pick ever in the concept of the Canadian Football League when he went to the Montreal Alouettes in the first round (fifth general).
+Plus, former UNLV-offensive Lineman Tiger Shanks became the highest pick of the program in the Draft of the Canadian Football League on Tuesday evening when he went to the Montreal Alouettes in the first round (fifth general).

 There is no end to the sports championships in Las Vegas.
 In July, some of the best Ping Pong players will participate in the inaugural world table tennis US Smash 2025 event.
 Here is the Lowdown: